dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 });
 {% endprettify %}

 Note that this guideline specifically says "function *literal*".
-If want to invoke some *already existing* function on each element, `forEach()` is fine.
+If you want to invoke some *already existing* function on each element, `forEach()` is fine.

 {:.good-style}